-There are three “themes” to the program: Multi-Faith Foundations, Jewish Spiritual Foundations, Storytelling and Spiritual Direction.
-The first three themes alternate throughout the term and are held in small-group, online sessions; Spiritual Direction is one-to-one guidance with me.
+There are four “themes” to the program: Storytelling, Multi-faith Foundations, Spirituality, and Jewish Foundations.
+The themes rotate throughout the program and are held in small-group, online sessions; additionally, Spiritual Direction is one-to-one guidance with me.

 There is one “core” class which must be completed prior to admission.
 In that class, we cover:

 - An overview of the class program

-You can register for this core class here.
+You can register for this core class by contacting me.

 In addition to the content below, classes are set aside for guest faculty (two per semester) as well as the practice of spiritual storytelling.

-The three themes alternate from semester to semester, and cover these topics:
+The themes alternate from semester to semester, and cover these topics: